thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets.md

 In State Chart, you can configure entity states to be shown on a tooltip depending on entity values.

-Let's use the function to convert values from Celsius to Fahrenheit and display these values side by side:
+Let&#39;s use the function to convert values from Celsius to Fahrenheit and display these values side by side:

 ```ruby
 let celsiusValue = parseFloat(value).toFixed(2);